Baked ham and cheese sliders are topped with melted provolone cheese and tangy BBQ sauce for an easy 15 minute meal or game day snack.

 If you like crispier buns, you can leave the foil off.

-Then, you just top the baked ham and cheese sliders with your favorite barbecue sauce, and you're good to go.
+Then, you just top the hot ham sandwiches with even more of your favorite barbecue sauce, and you're good to go.
 These easy baked ham and cheese sliders with barbecue sauce are perfect for a quick lunch, dinner or even for game day.

-How to Make Baked Ham and Cheese Sliders with Barbecue Sauce
+Baked Ham and Cheese Sliders

 - 1 pound deli ham sliced thin